-Insight 1: There is no one-size-fits-all solution
+Insight 1: There is no one-size-fits-all solution.

-Potential differences in investor preferences and circumstances could result in a personalized glide path that differs from an off-the-shelf, ad hoc one.
-The implication of customization is most visible in the shape of the glide path: its average equity exposure and the pace and timing of equity de-risking.
+Differences in investor preferences and circumstances could result in a personalized glide path that differs from an off-the-shelf, ad hoc glide path.
+The implication of customization is most visible in the shape of the glide path: its average equity exposure and the pace and timing of equity derisking.
 As shown in the hypothetical retirement goal analysis that follows, the VLCM can solve for customized glide paths for investors who are more or less risk-averse than the average investor (see Figure 6).
-These paths are more optimal from a utility standpoint than an off-the-shelf TRF and generate positive CFE (measured in basis points of return per year) relative to the traditional glide path.
+These glide paths are more optimal from a utility standpoint than an off-the-shelf Target Retirement Fund and generate positive CFE (measured in basis points of return per year) relative to the traditional glide path.